 Go Green!
 Add a Plant or Succulent to Your Desk

 Bringing the outdoors in is proven to boost your mood.
 As you hack away at your daily work, especially now as people stayed hunkered indoors avoiding crowds, greenery has mood and health boosting benefits.
 Bring your work space to life with a faux or real house plant.
 Succulents are on trend, and they’re easy to care for if you don’t happen to have a green thumb.
 The faux ones, on the other hand, look just like the real thing and require no maintenance, while providing the same benefits as real plants.
 From colorful cacti to English Ivy, there are many beautiful plants you can add to your desk that will instantly boost your mood.
-Pair your plants with this botanical clear acrylic desk block, or daisy flower acrylic desk block, and your work from home space will feel like spring time year ’round.
+Pair your plants with this botanical clear acrylic desk plate, or minimalist foliage acrylic desk plate, and your work from home space will feel like spring time year ’round.

 Add Art: Colorful Signs or Personalized Plates

 Many people working remotely do not have a designated office or desk.
 If you’ve had to carve out a corner of the kitchen or living room, make it your own with a personalized sign or license plate.
 Mark “Shirley’s She Shed” or “Oliver’s Office” with fun signs that feature your own unique message.
 Custom license plates are also a great way to personalize your desk or work space at home.

 Clean & Clutter Free: Clear Your Head and Fight Germs